 The van Gogh Family Tree

-After much careful research it has been discovered that the artist Vincent Van Gogh had many relatives (provided you pronounce his name "Go"!).
+After much careful research it has been discovered that the artist Vincent Van Gogh had many relatives.
 Among them were:

 Snail-eating French cousin

 S. Car Gogh

 Russian half-brother doctor

 Dr Shivar Gogh

 appearing over the years in RootsWeb Review

 How will you be remembered?

 A colleague tells me of his brother's experience in writing up the family tree - a family from the early days of white settlement.
 When their aunt found out about his project, she said, "Well, you will be interested to know that one of our forebears was